dvklopfenstein/goatools_simulation/README.md

 from which to draw upon for the study groups in the simulations.
 Study group sizes in the simulations include 4 genes, 16, 64, and all 124 _Humoral Response_ genes.

-The null hypotheses is the study genes are no different that the population genes.
+The null hypotheses is that the study genes are no different that the population genes.
 The population genes in the simulations are the set of all protein-coding mouse genes which have gene ontology associations, which is over 18,600 genes out a total of over 22,000 Ensembl genes.

 The study groups are composed of various percentages of both true and false null hypotheses.
-True null hypotheses in the study group are selected from the large general group of population genes.
+True null hypotheses in the study group are selected at random from a large general group of population genes.
-False null hypotheses in the study group are selected from the small group of 124 humoral response genes.
+False null hypotheses in the study group are selected at random from the small group of 124 humoral response genes.

-Simulation-based estimates of precentage of humoral response study genes (famse nullrecovered from a GOEA

 ### Methods
 ### Discussion